 There are powerful tools for doing this packaging, and both Facebook and Twitter encourage it — they call it optimization.
 With these tools and a small amount of creativity, a factual story can become provocative or sensational simply depending on how the headline is written.

-The majority of people who see these posts on social media don’t actually click through to read the articles themselves.
 The problem with this is that the majority of people who see these posts on social media don’t actually click through to read the articles themselves.
 For many users, the headline itself becomes the story, even if it doesn’t resemble the original factual event.

 You can quickly see how these strategies can be used to turn content hyper-partisan, divisive, and/or outrageous.
 As a former VP at Elite Daily recently told me, “It’s not our job to challenge political opinions.
 It’s our job to ride your politics as far as we can.”